stereolabs/debug_tool/README.md

 #### What is it used for ?

-- Replaying specific recorded sequences with different SDK parameters to optimize modules (depth, positional tracking, object detection) synchronized with external recorded data (e.g other sensors, other robotics module messages,  proprietary ros messages...)
+- Replaying specific recorded sequences with different SDK parameters to optimize modules (depth, positional tracking, object detection) **synchronized with external recorded data** (e.g other sensors, other robotics module messages,  proprietary ros messages...)
 - Test new AI models on the recorded sequence to check for improvements
 - Inspect carefully a scene to detect potential issues.
 - Topics can be reused as input of other nodes to check their behavior.

 #### How to use it ?

-1️⃣  Record a Svo and rosbag simultaneously ( very important that they be recorded with the same timestamps to be able to synchronize ).
+1️⃣  Record an Svo and rosbag simultaneously as per our recommended recording instructions (very important that they be recorded with the same timestamps to be able to synchronize).

-2️⃣ Configure the yaml file to add the topics you want to be synchronized :
+2️⃣ Configure the yaml file to add the topics you want to be synchronized:

 Example **YAML file (topics.yaml)**:
 ```yaml